mstksg/inCode/copy/entries/path-integral-intro.md

 equation that, for every abstract state at time $t_0$, gives you the abstract state at time $t_0 + \Delta t$.

 This approach is useful...just like $F = m a$ was useful.
-It inherits all of the problem that $F = m a$ did.
+But it inherits all of the problems of $F = m a$.
 How can we apply what we learned about actions and Lagrangian mechanics to Quantum Mechanics?
 How do we make Lagrangian mechanics "quantum"?

 ### Path Integral Formulation